-Cardiovascular Diseases; Health Care Quality, Access, and Evaluation
+Cardiovascular Diseases; Chest Pain; Depression; Emergency Medicine; Women's Health; Health Care Quality, Access, and Evaluation; Healthcare Disparities

 Dr. Safdar's research interests include women’s health, in particular sex and gender disparities in cardiovascular health and a multisystem approach to pain management in the Emergency Department.
 Dr. Safdar has served as the Medical Director of the Yale New Haven Hospital Women’s Heart Program, a comprehensive community awareness program that aims to improve knowledge of women about heart disease (2008-2013).
 Dr. Safdar is also the Director of the Chest Pain Center.